A seasonal twist on classic French toast. The pumpkin, cinnamon, syrup, and whipped cream combination are unbeatable!

 - Toppings – Most importantly, this Pumpkin French Toast is delicious any way you have it.
 It’s great if you have it with just syrup, but it is absolutely AMAZING with syrup and whipped cream!

-- Baked Pumpkin Cinnamon Sugar Donuts
+- Baked Cinnamon Sugar Donuts

 Pumpkin French Toast